jjesus-dev/fullstackopen/part7/ultimate-hooks/README.md

+# Excercise 7.8
+This project use a custom hook to create and fetch `resources`.
+It connects with the notes (part5) and bloglist (persons) backends.

+The ports are 3001.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.